A conference about “Deep Time” and the intersection of Art-Climate-Science-Time

 - Lance Gharavi, Associate Professor, School of Film, Dance and Theatre, Arizona State University

-- Julian Ruddock, PhD, visual artist and 2A Earth Core: The Hominin Project (2017) filmmaker
+- Julian Ruddock, PhD, Visual artist and filmmaker

 - Julia Buntaine Hoel, Director, SciArt Center